The Complete AI Development Revolution: 7-Part Series

 The full series in one place, from the first shock of working alongside AI to building autonomous agents, infrastructure, content pipelines, and business apps.
 If you read one thing, start here.

 Field notes, essays, and methodology from building software with AI daily.
+The practical application of making complexity visible in software systems.

-AI-assisted development is not a trend or a shortcut.
+AI-assisted engineering is not a trend or a shortcut.
 It is a fundamental change in how software gets made, and if you are building software right now, you are already in the middle of it whether you have chosen to be or not.

 I started writing about this in earnest in mid-2025 after spending six weeks working almost exclusively in agent mode.
 What I found surprised me.
 The productivity gains were real, but they were secondary.
 The bigger story was cognitive: working alongside AI changes how you think about problems, how you scope work, how you evaluate what is worth doing yourself and what is worth delegating.
 These are not minor adjustments.
 They are architectural changes to the development process.